 ARM installs on Windows Server and provides auditing and reporting compliant with HIPAA, PCI DSS, and GDPR.
 As with SEM, you can also try the full software free for 30 days.

-Symantec Data Loss Prevention is enterprise oriented, meaning while it’s scalable to a smaller business, it may be unnecessarily complicated for small business use.
-If you’re looking for DLP solutions for a large enterprise, however, this tool provides helpful services.
+Broadcom Data Loss Prevention (previously Symantec) is enterprise oriented, meaning while it’s scalable to a smaller business, it may be unnecessarily complicated for small business use.
+If you’re looking for DLP software for a large enterprise, however, this tool provides helpful services.

 Digital Guardian Endpoint DLP has a lot of great elements, and while it takes considerable work to set up to reach its maximum capabilities, once the work is done, it’s a powerful DLP tool.
 This makes it better suited for larger enterprises than for small businesses, which are less likely to have the manpower to invest in getting it up and running.